-Amelia removed the phone from her pocket and flipped it open.
+With that out of the way, she flipped it open.
 The screen lit up and displayed the current time, but that was it.
 She shifted in her chair to the left, creating a valley between her and the wall, and lifted the camera.
 She then turned it away from her so that the supposed lens looked back over her right shoulder.
 She proceeded to make a fuss over the casing, picking and scraping at it with her fingernail as she pressed the button on the side.
-She wanted a plausible reason—other than illicitly snapping strangers’ photos—for holding the phone in such a strange position.
+She wanted a plausible reason—other than illicitly snapping strangers’ photos—for holding it in such a strange position.
 After moving it around for a minute or so, she lowered it and checked the screen.

 The current time stared back at her in blocky, dark gray bars on a light gray background.
 What did that mean, besides the fact that this technology, wherever or whenever it came from, was both alarmingly advanced and hopelessly outdated?

 Amelia twisted in her chair and panned the device around the entire shop.
 She paused and clicked on each person, waiting for the screen to light up with new information.
 Besides the two baristas behind the counter, she counted seven other patrons, not including the three she’d already scanned.
-Twelve people in the shop and not a single one popped up on her so-called “mortality determinator.”
+Twelve people in the shop and not a single one popped up on Morty.
 A strange and uncomfortable mix of relief and disappointment washed over her.

 She had no idea if the damned thing was working right.
 Cue said it would notify her if anyone nearby was going to die, but she’d neglected to clarify if it would show her everyone’s information or only those who were doomed in the coming year.
 That meant either everyone in the shop was lucky to have another year left or it was broken—if it ever worked at all.
 Whatever it meant, she was done here.
 Her ability to withstand being out in public had reached maximum capacity.

-Amelia grabbed her purse and umbrella, stuffed the faux phone back into her pocket, and tossed the cold latte into the trash.
+Amelia grabbed her purse and umbrella, stuffed Morty back into her pocket, and tossed the cold latte into the trash.
 Wasted drink, wasted money, wasted life.